jeetsukumaran/DendroPy/doc/source/glossary.rst

         an empty tree (tree with no nodes, if such are allowed) has depth and height 1.

+    rooted
+        A state of a :term:`tree` in which its :term:`seed node` represents the most-recent common ancestor of all the :class:`leaf nodes` on the tree.

+    schema
+        The format or syntax of data serialized.
+Examples are NEXUS, NEWICk, Phylip, NeXML, etc.

     subtree
         A subtree of a tree T is a tree consisting of a node in T and all of its descendants in T.[c][1] Nodes thus correspond to subtrees (each